 However, this is not a problem if you regularly eat a variety of plant proteins.

-As you explore vegan protein powders, you should compare the prices by weight, such as per ounce or per 100 grams.
-Protein powders from grains and legumes in general are about half the price of powders made from seeds.
+As you explore vegan protein powders, you should compare the prices by weight, such as per ounce or 100 grams.
+Protein powders from grains and legumes, in general, are about half the price of powders made from seeds.

 Here are the 9 Best Vegan Protein Powders and Their Nutritional Highlights

 Pea protein powder is not made from sweet green peas, but its higher protein cousins, yellow peas.

 A quarter cup (28 grams) serving of plain pea protein powder contains approximately 21 grams of protein and 100 calories, depending on the brand.
 Like other legumes, it is low in the essential amino acid methionine.